Brian Dooreck MD

 What exactly is a FODMAP diet?

 FODMAPs (Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols) are short-chain carbohydrates with limited (or minimal) small intestine absorption.
-This leads to hydrogen and methane production in the intestines, probable changes in gut flora, altering of colonic epithelial function, and may also cause local inflammation.
+This leads to hydrogen and methane production in the intestines, probable gut flora changes, and altering colonic epithelial function, and may also cause local inflammation.
 These changes can significantly heighten gastrointestinal symptoms in patients with IBS, with excessive gas, bloating, and loose stools.

 Grains